sjau/le2ispc/README.md

 # le2ispc
 Script to generate Let's Encrypt certs and add them to ISPConfig via API

+## Let's Encrypt support in ISPC 3.1

+**ISPConfig 3.1 has integreated Let's Encrypt support.
+So this will not be further developped.**

+**You might want to checkout [acme.sh] (https://github.com/Neilpang/acme.sh).
+It's a LE client purely written in posix shell and it features DNS-01 authentication.**
+**An according DNA API plugin exists for ISPConfig.
+Read [here] (https://www.howtoforge.com/community/threads/letsencrypt-automated-dns-01-challenge-for-ispc-3-1.74850/) for more info.**

 ## Limitations

 1. The le2ispc script currently only works with an ISPC installation that has MySQL and Apache.